duyhung8a2/BTL_chat_app/README.md

 # DHalo

-DHalo is a simple hybrid chat app, implement chat room, p2p private chat, file transfer.
+DHalo is a simple hybrid chat app, implement chat room, p2p private chat, file transfer (bugged, if you want to fix, create another thread for file transfer only).

 ## How to use it